spe301/Potosnail/README.md

     input: directories(directories to the file of training and testing for each class, can be made with DataHelper().MakeDirs()), classes, target_size(default=(150, 150))
     output: image tensors and OneHotEncoded labels
 3. DataHelper
+  * AMF
+  input: X
+  output: the dataset with all features with VIF of 5.5 and up filtered out
   * HoldOut
     input: data(any dataframe, array, or list)
     output: train data and test data